LeDevDuDimanche/MLproject/README.md

 - For each webpage, there are three values. **sent** is the sequence of sent pcaket sizes. **received** is the sequence of received packet sizes. **order** is the sequence in which packets where sent or received — -1 indicates a received packet and 1 indicates a sent packet.

+###How to run

+- Run the create_closed_world script in the /code/ directory.
+It will create a data directory with the filtered json files.
+You can modify the number of categories in the closed world as well as the number of days to filter.
+Default is 20, 10 000 (the whole time period)

+- Create a 'results' and a 'logs' directories at the same level as data/ and code/.
+The NN scripts will save the accuracies and hyperparameters there.

+- In classify_rnn.py and classify_cnn.py, change the NUM_CLASSES and NUM_DAYS global variables by the parameters you changed in create_closed_world, if you did change them.
+Default are 20, 10 000.

+- Just run them like it's hot :-)